 How do I make changes to the amount of taxes taken out of my paycheck?

 To change the amount of federal income tax that your employer takes out of your paycheck, you need to make changes to Form W-4, which you filled out at work.
-Ask someone at the Human Resources office at work for help or find a center that offers free tax help in person.
+Ask someone at your Human Resources office at work.